geneontology/noctua_app_stack/production/PRODUCTION_README.md

 # Noctua Production Deployment

-This repository enables the deployment of the noctua stack to AWS.
+This repository enables the deployment of the Noctua stack to AWS.
 It includes minerva, barista, and noctua and it points to an external amigo instance.
 The architecture is designed so that sub-components can easily be provisioned, instantiated and deployed.
 When it is time for the system to be destroyed, all subsystems and artifacts should be removed.

 ## Conventions

-Creating and deploying instances on AWS involves the creation of multiple artifacts in Route53, EC2, S3...
+Creating and deploying instances on AWS involves the creation of multiple artifacts in Route 53, EC2, S3...
 In order to easily identify all artifacts associated with a workspace instance, a naming convention is utilized.
 This allows for easy deletion when a workspace needs to be taken down.
-Geneontology dev-ops follows a namespace pattern for workspaces. it is `go-workspace-_______`.
+Gene Ontology devops follows a namespace pattern for workspaces; it is: `go-workspace-_______`.
 For noctua, it is `go-workspace-noctua`.
-Similarly, for the workspace instance, it is namespace pattern `_____-production-YYYY-MM-DD`; e.g.: `graphstore-production-2024-08-26` or `go-api-production-2023-01-30`.
-For noctua, it will be `noctua-production-YYYY-MM-DD` or `___-noctua-test-YYYY-MM-DD` where `___` should be replaced with yourr initials.
-The details about the workspace instance will be stored in the S3 buckets under `go-workspace-noctua`.
+Similarly, for a specific instance in the workspace, it is the namespace pattern: `_____-production-YYYY-MM-DD`; e.g.: `graphstore-production-2024-08-26` or `go-api-production-2023-01-30`.
+For noctua, it will be `noctua-production-YYYY-MM-DD`.
+For test instances, we use `___-noctua-test-YYYY-MM-DD`, where `___` should be replaced with your initials.
+The details about the instances will be stored in "folders" under `go-workspace-noctua` S3 bucket.

-An instance is created on EC2.
-The instance name and workspace names are the same.
+When an EC2 instance is created for a workspace stack instance, the instance name and workspace names are the same.

-Login into AWS and view the S3 buckets information.
-Drill down by selecting 'go-workspace-graphstore'->'env:/'->'production-YYYY-MM-DD'->graphstore->terraform.tfstate.
+Login into AWS and view the S3 bucket information: drill down by selecting 'go-workspace-graphstore'->'env:/'->'production-YYYY-MM-DD'->graphstore->terraform.tfstate.
 The Terraform state information can be downloaded.
 Specific EC2 instance information details can be viewed by selecting EC2 then clicking on instances and searching for entries with names containing 'production'.
 There should be an entry for `graphstore-production-YYYY-MM-DD`.
 DNS information will be under Route 53.
 The hosted zones section will have an entry for `geneontology.org` and `geneontology.io`.
 For production, we use domain `.org` and for testing we use domain `.io`

 ## Prerequisites

-Before starting, ensure the following are available
+Before starting, ensure the following are available:

-1. AWS credentials (aws_access_key_id and aws_secret_access_key)
+1. AWS credentials (aws\_access\_key\_id and aws\_secret\_access\_key)
 2. SSH keys - Refer to on-boarding instructions

-3. github_client_id and github_client_secret  - Github OAuth
+3. github\_client\_id and github\_client\_secret  - Github OAuth

-4. Local instance of Docker.
+4. Docker.
 Docker commands are executed from a terminal window or Windows command prompt

-5. Blazegraph journal file. production/gen_journal.sh has instructions on creating one.
-Or Download from http://current.geneontology.org/products/blazegraph/blazegraph-production.jnl.gz.
+5. Blazegraph journal file. `production/gen_journal.sh` has instructions on creating one.
+Or download a test journal from the last release: http://current.geneontology.org/products/blazegraph/blazegraph-production.jnl.gz.
 6. Determine the workspace namespace pattern.
 If this is for testing purposes, the workspace name should have your initials and the label 'test' as part of its name.
 For example, for testing, aes-noctua-test-2024-10-02 or for production,  noctua-production-2024-10-02.
 Since, the namespace will be used multiple times, to make things easier, and more imporatantly, to prevent creating actual instances with labels containing `YYYYY-MM-DD`, open up a text editor and enter the namespace.

 In addition to noctua, other instances and artifacts will also be created.
 These should also follow the namespace pattern: